jarviscanada/jarvis_data_eng_AdityaShukla/README.md

 ## Miscellaneous
 - IIBA - ECBA Certified Business Analyst
 - Worked as a Cook Supervisor in the kitchen department at Farm Boy for 2 years while studying at George Brown College, managing operations and training staff in a fast-paced environment.
-- Every weekend, I take some time out to play Age of Empires II, playing this game since I was in 7th grade, which has sharpened my strategic thinking, resource management, and real-time decision-makingskills that continue to influence how I approach problem-solving.
+- Every weekend, I play Age of Empires II  a game Ive enjoyed since 7th grade  which has sharpened my strategic thinking, resource management, and real-time decision-making skills.